ezsystems/commerce-documentation/docs/guide/configuration/session_handling.md

 );
 ```

-## Configuration

-You need to change the configuration:

-### Setup name for SiteAccesses
+## Set up name for SiteAccesses

 It is very important to set a session name.
-Otherwise eZ Platform will generate a unique name per SiteAccess which causes issues if you switch e.g. the language/SiteAccess and users cannot share a basket and login across SiteAccesses.
+Otherwise eZ Platform will generate a unique name per SiteAccess
+which causes issues if you switch e.g. the language/SiteAccess and users cannot share a basket and login across SiteAccesses.

 ``` yaml
 site_group: